shreykosti/retail-price-optimization/Readme.md

 **Problem statement:** Our task is to develop a model that predicts the optimal price for a product based on various factors.
 This prediction would enable us to make an informed decision when pricing a product, leading to maximized sales and customer satisfaction.

+**solution:** The machine learning model used in the provided code is Gradient Boosted Decision Trees,uses gradient boosting, where trees are built sequentially, and each tree focuses on reducing the residual errors of the ensemble.The model optimizes a loss function (in this case, squared error) using gradient descent to determine how to adjust predictions.

 ## setup

 Backend